 The Strategic Plan focuses on sustainable directions for interprovincial travel.
-Immediate and near-term investments in higher-order transit, such as the West Gatineau Tramway and Ottawa Phase 2 LRT, could double the number of people travelling by transit from Gatineau to Ottawa in the morning peak period by 2050, compared to 2011.
-Combined with the shift to zero-emissions vehicles, greenhouse gas emissions for interprovincial travel can be reduced by 99% before 2050, compared to 2011.
+Immediate and near-term investments in higher-order transit, such as the West Gatineau Tramway and Ottawa (Stage 2 LRT), could double the number of people travelling by transit from Gatineau to Ottawa in the morning peak period by 2050, compared to 2011.
+Combined with the shift to zero-emissions vehicles, GHG emissions for interprovincial travel can be reduced by 99% before 2050, compared to 2011.